 Application Requirements

-The Admission Committee values the diverse backgrounds and experiences of all Muslims interested in contributing to Islamic scholarship and serving their communities.
+The Admissions Committee values the diverse backgrounds and experiences of all Muslims interested in contributing to Islamic scholarship and serving their communities.
 As such, admission to the ADIL Program will be based on a holistic approach that takes into account all the applicant’s application material, credentials, and experience.
-A holistic approach means that the Admission Committee does not, for example, stipulate a minimum GPA, nor a formal and complete training in Islamic Studies.
+A holistic approach means that the Admissions Committee does not, for example, stipulate a minimum GPA, nor a formal and complete training in Islamic Studies.
 The presence of such credentials will certainly make an applicant more competitive.
-However, the Admission Committee seeks to take into account all of the applicant’s achievements, experiences, and goals when assessing their application.
+However, the Admissions Committee seeks to take into account all of the applicant’s achievements, experiences, and goals when assessing their application.
 As such, a weakness in one part of the application may be compensated by a clear strength in another.
-Ultimately, the Admission Committee will assess, on a holistic basis, the applicant’s strength and the degree to which their objectives align with those of the Advanced Diploma in Islamic Scholarship and Leadership.
+Ultimately, the Admissions Committee will assess, on a holistic basis, the applicant’s strength and the degree to which their objectives align with those of the Advanced Diploma in Islamic Scholarship and Leadership.

 Minimum Requirements:

 Undergraduate-level education: Applicants are required to have, at least, an undergraduate degree from a post-secondary institution.
 Applicants with higher degrees will be more competitive.
 Education in a specific field is not required.
-And while the Admission Committee does not stipulate a minimum GPA (as part of its holistic approach), a strong academic performance will make for a more competitive application.
+And while the Admissions Committee does not stipulate a minimum GPA (as part of its holistic approach), a strong academic performance will make for a more competitive application.

 Intermediate-level Islamic knowledge: While it is not a requirement for applicants to have trained in Islamic Studies at a formal institution, intermediate proficiency in Islamic sciences is expected, and advanced proficiency is desirable.
-The Admission Committee will pay particular attention to the core sciences, such as: Fiqh, Ḥadīth, and ‘Aqīda.
+The Admissions Committee will pay particular attention to the core sciences, such as: Fiqh, Ḥadīth, and ‘Aqīda.

 Arabic proficiency: As a benchmark, applicants are expected to be able to read and comprehend a text such as Tafsīr Ibn Kathīr with occasional use of a dictionary.
 Applicants will be expected to demonstrate their language proficiency in an Arabic assessment interview.
 The details of the assessment will be provided to applicants in due course.
 An applicant who does not satisfy the Arabic-proficiency requirement may still gain admission to the ADIL Program for the following admission round on the condition that the applicant achieve satisfactory Arabic-proficiency.